Textualize/textual/docs/blog/posts/looking-for-help.md

 general case is polite for all: there's a lot of good support resources available already; sending DMs on Discord or Twitter or in the Fediverse, looking for direct personal support, isn't really the best way to get help.
-Using those resources is absolutely the *best* way to get that help.
+Using the public/collective resources is absolutely the *best* way to get that help.
 Why's it a bad idea to dive into DMs?
-Here's some reasons I think it's not a good
+Here's some reasons I think it's not a good idea:
-idea:

 - It's a variation on "unnecessarily tagging individuals".
 - You're short-changing yourself when it comes to getting help.
 If you ask